RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 Running the example right away won't work.
 The reason is that we missed the most important configuration part for SP 2013 apps.
-Whenever your app requires acccess information in the `HostWeb` you have to configure the appropriate permissions.
+Whenever your app requires acccessing information in the `HostWeb` you have to configure the appropriate permissions.
 In addition whenever a site admin installs an app, they have to decide if they trust your app or not.